VernonGrant/discovering-emacs/show-notes/3-making-incremental-search-work-for-you.md

 - `C-M-z`, Can be used to yank up until a character.
 I sometimes use this inside of long strings to yank everything up until the ending quote.
 - `M-s C-e`: Can be used to yank the rest of the line.

-Emacs 27.1 added the option to make all standard movement keys automatically perform yanking operations when, incremental search is active.
+Emacs 27.1 added the option to make all standard movement keys automatically perform yanking operations when incremental search is active.
 I don't personally use this, but you try it out by setting `isearch-yank-on-move` to a non nil value.

 ```Lisp
 (setq-default isearch-yank-on-move t)